Barryyj/STRAW-E/README.md

 # STRAW-E

-STRAW-E is a simple ESP32-based remote-controlled system.
-It connects to your WiFi network and allows remote operation through a Python script.
+STRAW-E is an ESP32-based remote-controlled robot straw.

 ## Installation